-Sometimes office life isn’t that much different from high school.
-There always seems to be (at least) one person who’s more interested in goofing off than actually doing what they were hired to do.
+There always seems to be (at least) one person in every office who’s more interested in goofing off than actually doing what they were hired to do.
 It’s like an art form to them and they’re really good at it.

-You’d almost be impressed if it didn’t mean you were forced to work overtime and constantly cover for your lazy coworkers.
+You’d almost be impressed if it didn’t mean you were forced to work overtime and constantly cover for your lazy coworker.
 What do you do in situations like this?
+How can you tactfully address the problem?
 That’s what we’ll discuss in this post.

 You’ll learn when to address these types of situations and our five-step system for doing so effectively.
 We’ll also included a few bonus tips and a specific strategy to successfully motivate even the laziest of colleagues.